Use of a Generalized Energy Mover's Distance in the Search for Rare Phenomena at Colliders: Energy Mover's Distance as a Tool for Event Classification at Colliders

+The time performance of the workflow is key to establish its practicability in a real experimental environment where billions of events need to be processed.
+In order to extract discriminative information about the events in a sample with $N$ events, we would, in principle, need to compute the distances between all the pairwise combinations of events in the sample, i.e. $N!/(2(N-2)!)$, which is not feasible even when resourcing to parallel computing and attaining an average processing time of around 1~ms/distance with the Python {\texttt{multiprocessing}} module.
 To overcome this drawback we define event references per process sample, that can later be used as the sample representatives to assess how far/near a given event is from the represented process.
-For each sample we compute the distances between all its events and then use a clustering technique to capture the structures existent in the data such as different kinematic regimes.
+For a sample of 3k events, we compute the distances between all its events and then use a clustering technique to capture the structures existent in the data such as different kinematic regimes.
 We employ the k-Medoids clustering algorithm with the {\texttt{pyclustering}} Python library~\cite{pyclustering} and identify the medoid of each cluster, i.e., the central event according to \cref{eq:EMD}.
 The medoid approach was used in~\cite{EventDistance} to visualize sub-categories of jets.
 Here we expand this idea and use the medoids as the event references per process.

+The number of clusters per sample is optimized using the Silhouette technique implemented in {\texttt{pyclustering}} ~\cite{pyclustering}.
+In this technique, the Silhouette score~\cite{rousseeuw1987silhouettes} -- which measures the cohesion of a cluster by contrasting the average distance between elements of the same cluster and their distances to the medoid -- is used to assert the optimal number of clusters by cutting-off when the average Silhouette scores in each cluster suffer a sharp drop if one would to add another cluster.
+Two clusters were found to be optimal.

+Medoid events approximately correspond to the centre of clusters within the multidimensional event space. \cref{fig:scatter_medoids} illustrates this concept with bi-dimensional projections of $t\bar tZ$ and $t\bar tW$ event clusters and their respective medoids in the (jet $p_T$, $HT$) and ($MET$,$HT$) planes. $HT$ corresponds to the scalar $p_T$-sum of all the final state event objects.
+We can see that the medoids are approximately centred in the cluster bi-dimensional distributions.